-The two become fast friends and as they get older their friendship turns to love, but Stefan wants to be king and so he betrays her and cuts off her wings to prove to the current king that he destroyed her.
-Thus winning the hand of the princess and becoming the new king.
+The two become fast friends and as they get older their friendship turns to love, but Stefan wants to be king and so he betrays her and cuts off her wings to prove to the current king that he destroyed her and thus winning the hand of the princess and becoming the new king.
 This is certainly an unusual way to run a monarchy.
 Enraged by this horrible betrayal Maleficent waits patiently for her chance at revenge and this comes when the King has a daughter.
 Maleficent party crashes the christening and curses the baby.

-But in this version she curses the baby with “Eternal Sleep” and not with death, as was the case in the original story, which was then mitigated by one of the fairies into a sleep curse; “Not in death, but just in sleep, the fateful prophecy you’ll keep.”
-Here in lies the problem with the Maleficent of this movie; they have made her a villain/hero so they can’t have her do anything too nasty.
+But in this version she curses the baby with “Eternal Sleep” and not with death, as was the case in the original story, which was then mitigated by one of the fairies into a sleep curse, “Not in death, but just in sleep, the fateful prophecy you’ll keep.”
+Here in lies the problem with the Maleficent of this movie, they have made her into some kind of anti-hero so they can’t have her do anything too nasty.
 I’m not saying this idea can’t work but Maleficent is supposed to be the “Queen of Darkness” and not a tragic misunderstood hero.

-King Stefan (Sharlto Copley) is given the thankless job of being the films real villain and he’s given no character trait other than “I want to be king at all costs!” and as a threat to Maleficent he is lame at best.
+King Stefan (Sharlto Copley) is given the thankless job of being the films real villain and he’s given no character trait other than “I want to be king at all costs!” and as a threat to Maleficent he is marginal at best.
 The film gives Maleficent the Achilles heel of being harmed by iron, a standard fairy weakness, but I really didn’t need to see a movie where Maleficent has to try and escape the evil king.